 “For every entrepreneur reading this, there are two broad risks: a) Financial Investment and b) Time Investment or the Opportunity Cost.
 As said earlier, building any business will take time, so unless you are ready to give 4-5 years of your life without certainty of return- don’t do it.”

 Entrepreneurship is about making an impact on a larger scale, but it takes time to make things work, and you must take it into consideration before starting anything.
-As Victor Kiam has rightly said, “Entrepreneurs are risk takers, willing to roll the dice with their money or reputation on the line in support of an idea.
-They willingly assume responsibility for the success or failure of a venture and are answerable for all its facets.”

 “It is a double-edged sword.
 Harshita (my wife) makes all major design decisions at XYXX, and we fight a lot in office.
 If everyone involved is professional, then it is not much of a problem.”